 So why aren’t the Finns Scandinavian?

-The Finns do not share the same origin story that the Scandinavians do, but instead have their own unique story of how they came to the Nordic region (which both countries are part of).
+The short answer is that the Finns do not share the same origin story that Scandinavians do, having their own unique story of how they came to the Nordic region (which both are part of).

-I have written an article about Finnish heritage and the origin of the Finns, so go and check that out if you’d like to find out more about that.
+I have also written an article about Finnish heritage and the origin of the Finns, so go and check that out if you’d like to find out more about the fascinating Finnish history.

 What is the Scandinavian Peninsula?